baxter07/django-ajax-views/docs/concept.rst

     :width: 380
     :align: right

-The idea is to create an interface between server side and client side classes that know how to communicate with each other.
-This is done by creating a JS file with the same name as the `URL name`_ that is mapped to the corresponding Django **view class**. `RequireJS`_ loads that file and it's class is executed automatically on request.
+The idea is to create an interface between server and client side classes that know how to communicate with each other.
+This is done by creating a JS file with the same name as the `URL name`_ that is mapped to the corresponding Django **view class**.
+That file is loaded by `RequireJS`_ and executed automatically for all requests.

 Client Side
 ===========

-Since javascript doesn't support class definitions and inheritance I recommend using `coffeescript`_ or `typescript`_ to simply inherit from ``ajaxviews.View`` class.
+Since javascript doesn't support class definitions and inheritance I recommend using `coffeescript`_ or `typescript`_ to simply inherit from the base :func:`View` class.
 You can still use javascript though by using the built in ``extendjs`` function to mimic class inheritance.

 .. code-block:: javascript